Oumaima was a girl in search of a travel adventure, and she found it last summer at Shanghai Summer School.

 Shanghai Summer School was the first thing I came across in my search for a good travel plan in China.
-I thought that it was such a smart way to travel, because I get to learn at the same time!
+I thought that it was such a smart way to travel because I get to learn at the same time!
 After the experience, I can say that it was one of the best experiences I ever had.

 Some apply with an ambition to get a good grasp of the Chinese language and some to experience living in a bustling metropolis.
-Shanghai summer School offers both.
+Shanghai Summer School offers both.
 What was your reason for applying?

 I applied for Shanghai Summer School primarily because of what it stands for.
-No doubt, the school offers good Chinese courses, and is also an incredible travelling experience.
+No doubt, the school offers good Chinese courses and is also an incredible traveling experience.
 But as far as I’m concerned, I think that Summer School for me was more than that.
 It was an opportunity to meet people from all around the world, and to form beautiful friendships.
 We basically became a family by the end of it!